History of Morgan Stanley in Timeline

 1962: Creation of the first viable computer model for financial analysis

-In 1962, Morgan Stanley created the first viable computer model for financial analysis, marking a new trend in the field.
+In 1962, Morgan Stanley created what it credits as the first viable computer model for financial analysis, initiating a new trend in the financial analysis field.

-In 1967, Morgan Stanley established Morgan & Cie, International in Paris to enter the European securities market and acquired Brooks, Harvey & Co., Inc. to establish a presence in the real estate business.
+In 1967, Morgan Stanley established Morgan & Cie, International in Paris to enter the European securities market and acquired Brooks, Harvey & Co., Inc., establishing a presence in the real estate business.

 1996: Acquisition of Van Kampen American Capital